-3. Status Report on Identified Milestones
+2.2.
+Status Report on Identified Milestones

-3.1.
+2.2.1.
 Milestone 1 - Review of the Cost Accounting System

 The MCA carried out a detailed review of the cost accounting system employed by MaltaPost.
-Regulatory accounts are also prepared by MaltaPost through the cost accounting system by disaggregating the balances which have been recorded in the general ledger of the company.
+Regulatory accounts are prepared by Maltapost through the cost accounting system by disaggregating the balances which have been recorded in the general ledger of the company.
 A cost accounting system is therefore a set of rules to ensure a fair attribution and allocation of revenues and costs (and underlying capital employed in certain instances) to individual products and services.

-The main purpose of Maltapost's regulatory accounts is to give a true and fair picture of the costs incurred and revenues earned from different postal services, as well as serve as a valuable tool to assess the cost orientation of the tariffs currently deployed in the market.
+The main purpose of MaltaPost's regulatory accounts is to give a true and fair picture of the costs incurred and revenues earned from different postal services, as well as serve as a valuable tool to assess the cost orientation of the tariffs currently deployed in the market.
 In March 2010, the MCA finalised the detailed review of MaltaPost's cost accounting system.
-As explained earlier this was done to ensure that the system meets all the regulatory requirements, and thus increase the level of confidence in the reliability of the results presented in the regulatory accounts - which in turn represent the basis of all the underlying information required to make inference on price-control mechanisms and individual tariff reviews.
-This required an understanding of whether best-practice and transparent criteria were being applied by MaltaPost in allocating costs to products/services.
-The work done in this regard included:
+This review was undertaken to ensure that the system meets all the regulatory requirements, and thus increase the level of confidence in the reliability of the results presented in the regulatory accounts - which in turn represent the basis of all the underlying information required to make inference on price-control mechanisms and individual tariff reviews.